steveloughran/engineering-proposals/refactoring-s3a.md

 2. Including our code and those of the downstream libraries applications in the regression testing of the SDK.
 It should not be our homework to regression test the SDK against our code, given our code is all open source.
 Instead, their nightly builds should be running our test against the latest build and failures reported to whichever team appears responsible.

 If I sound pretty pissed off here it is because I am.
 All of 2023 was essentially one continuous form of suffering moving from the V1 to the V2 SDK.
 I had intended to focus on tangible work, specifically making the prefetching output stream production ready for all deployments.
 It has not yet happened.
 I had also hoped that 2024 would be better.
 It is, barely.
 Offloading a lot of the responsibilities to whoever submits an upgrade will save a lot of my time here.

+In 2024 I seem to have dedicated two months to SDK related problems.
+I think I should stop taking this part and leave it to others, focusing on stuff myself and reviewing.
+At the same time: I'm going to be ruthless about reviewing and expect people contributing to work on SDK related regressions rather than just new work.
+That is: anyone who works full-time on this base is going to have to help deal with this ongoing problem.